tainguyen220/microservice/README.md

 I am starting to think that Microservice does not only focus on only one problem, but they focus on all of the problem revolving around a feature.

+Another couples of interesting facts that I read from this article is Microservices owns it data and have private API.
+Since it's turning problem around quickly it's independent deployable.

 What is the difference between Microservices, Miniservice, and Macroservice?

 Microservices – Enable Continuous Delivery